 There is no proven best tinnitus supplement.
 The American Tinnitus Association and the AAO-HNS clinical practice guideline are explicit that no dietary supplement has demonstrated a reliable benefit for tinnitus.
 The one real exception is narrow: correcting a documented nutritional deficiency, such as low vitamin B12, zinc, or iron, can help the minority of people whose tinnitus is linked to that deficiency.
 For everyone else, the trial record is consistently disappointing, and the interventions with genuine evidence are not pills at all.

 That is not a satisfying answer when your ears are ringing and a pill promises relief.
-But it is the answer the data support, and knowing it protects you from spending money on the wrong thing.
+But it is the answer the data support, and it keeps the decision tied to evidence rather than branding.

 Why “best tinnitus supplement” is the wrong question